Five Ways to Borrow Money

 A mortgage is a type of loan that you secure with real estate.
-The most common types of mortgage loans are purchase loans, refinance loans and home equity loans.
-Mortgage loans are available for a long-term, up to 30-years.
-You can take either a fixed rate or an adjustable rate mortgage.
-Mortgage loans generally have significant closing costs.
+The most common types of mortgage loans are purchase loans, refinance loans, and home equity loans.
+Mortgage loans are available for the long-term, up to 30-years.
+You can take either a fixed rate or an adjustable-rate mortgage.
+Mortgage loans generally have high closing costs.

-Personal loans are unsecured loans for a short-term.
+Personal loans are unsecured loans for the short term.
 Most personal loans are fixed-rate loans offered between 2-5 years.
 Interest rates vary greatly depending on your credit score and other personal financial factors.
 You can take a personal loan to consolidate debt, pay off bills, pay for big-ticket items, weddings, or many different reasons.

 Student loans are the most common type of household debt after mortgages.
 According to the NY Federal Reserve, student loan debt is currently close to $1.45 trillion.
-The most common way students borrow money is through a federal student loan program, which includes grants, loans, and parent loan programs.
+The most common way students borrow money is through a federal student loan program, including grants, loans, and parent loan programs.

 Credit cards are a common way to make purchases and borrow money.
-According to the NY Federal Reserve, the average balance was about $5800, for those who had credit card debt (about 55% of the households).
-Managing your credit cards, avoiding minimum payments, and learning about how to consolidate credit card debt is essential for your financial health.
+According to the NY Federal Reserve, the average balance was about $5800 for those with credit card debt (about 55% of the households).
+Managing your credit cards, avoiding minimum payments, and learning how to consolidate credit card debt are essential for your financial health.

 Another common type of loan is an auto loan.
 Auto loans are secured by the auto and your personal signature, therefore are usually offered at lower rates than a personal loan.
 Auto loans are offered between 2-6 years.
 Between 2015-2018 lenders reopened the market to sub-prime borrowers.